 Doma Laukums 1, Rīga

 Renovated in 2015, Hotel Gutenbergs is family-run hotel set in the centre of the Old Town of Riga, next to the Dome Square and Dome Cathedral.
 Located in 17th and 19th century connected buildings, guests can choose between luxurious chandeliers, high ceilings, historical engravings, paintings and antique furniture in one part of the hotel and 300-year old wooden balks, sloping floors and lower ceilings in the other.

 Bīskapa Gāte 3, Rīga

 Located in Riga’s Old Town, a UNESCO World Heritage Site, Gate Apartments offers accommodation in different locations with free Wi-Fi and a fully equipped kitchen.
 The accommodation offered by Gate is simple yet elegant with a modern kitchen.

 Located in Riga’s Old Town, Hotel Justus offers air-conditioned rooms with a safe, minibar, flat-screen satellite TV and a free internet connection.
 The hotel also has a sauna.

 Located in Riga, 550 metres from the Freedom Monument, the Radisson Blu Elizabete Hotel offers spacious, air-conditioned rooms with free Wi-Fi.
 It also has a sauna and fitness centre.

 Jēkaba Iela 24, Rīga

-Located in the centre of the historic area of Rīga, Pullman Riga Old Town is set in a former Baron Munchausen's horse stable from 18th Century and features a horse breed theme throughout the premises.
-Pullman Fit&Spa area invites it's guests to enjoy various facilities, including a long swimming pool and scenic park views.
+Located in the centre of a historic area, Pullman Riga Old Town is set in a former Baron Munchausen's horse stable from the 18th Century and features a horse breed theme throughout the premises.
+Modern and spacious rooms feature atrium or park views, LED SMART TV, safe and desk.